HenrikVarmer/HenrikVarmer.github.io/_posts/2023-08-31-Making_The_Move.md

 While these issues were piling up, business users were frustrated with data quality and timeliness of data.
 Data Scientists and engineers were frustrated with operating and developing on the platform itself.
 Deploying code was a huge mess with little automation and testing.
 Something had to be done.

 ### How we did it

-In late 2020, I joined Lederne with the clear objective of improving the organization's Data & Analytics capabilities.
-This effort was centered around three key focal points, aimed at scaling the data capabilities of the organization:
+Our overall data strategi in the organization was - from the beginning - centered around three key focal points, aimed at scaling the data capabilities of the organization:

 *	Data literacy in the organization
 *	People & skills in the Data & Analytics team
 *	Compute (building an architecture that reliably supports heavy ML & AI workloads)